Raphael2LB/DataAnalysisPorfolio/projects/Excel/Bike Sales/README.md

 BIKE SALES ANALYSIS

-The purpose of this analysis is to explore new marketing avenues for a company active in the bicycle industry.
+The purpose of this analysis is to explore new lead marketing for a company active in the bicycle industry.
 To do this, we will use the "bike_buyers" dataset from https://github.com/AlexTheAnalyst/Excel-Tutorial/blob/main/Excel%20Project%20Dataset.xlsx This is information pertaining to bike buyers from all over the world .

-Given the type of purely demographic data at our disposal, we should be able to draw up a “persona” which will make it possible to develop a first base useful for strategic decision-making for the company concerned.
+Given the purely demographic data at our disposal, we should be able to draw up a “persona” which will make it possible to develop a first base useful for strategic decision-making for the company concerned.

 The entire project was carried out in Excel.
 The end result is a dynamic dashboard that can be filtered by continent using a segment.